 Students are requested to keep mobile phones switched OFF during lectures, practicals, seminars and tutorials.
-Due to the disturbance they can cause mobile phones are to be kept on silent when in teaching or
+Due to the disturbance they can cause, mobile phones are to be kept on silent when in teaching or office areas of the MBC.

 Litter